ngs-official/JOHANs-NUKER/README.md

 ## Updates
 The newest additions in version 1.6!
+* 📄 Rebranding │ Changed from 'JOHAN NUKER' to 'JOHAN's NUKER'
-* 👍 DM Spamming | Added the 'dmspam' command that can repeatedly spam one person
+* 👍 DM Spamming │ Added the 'dmspam' command that can repeatedly spam one person
-* 📖 More Readable | The code is now a little more easier to understand
+* 📖 More Readable │ The code is now a little more easier to understand
-* 🎯 Target Mode | Allows you to nuke a server from a different server
+* 🎯 Target Mode │ Allows you to nuke a server from a different server
-* 🐛 Bug Fixes | Fixed a few bugs/logging issues
+* 🐛 Bug Fixes │ Fixed a few bugs/logging issues
-* ⚒️ Minor Changes | Some other minor changes like left-aligning the title
+* ⚒️ Minor Changes │ Some other minor changes like left-aligning the title

 ## ⠀
 ### Tips